-Nikki bought a Chromebook and she finds it wonderful with no worries about security issues.
+Nikki bought a Chromebook and she thinks it's wonderful with no worries about security issues.
 However, the main account to open it crashes a lot and boots her back out.
 What can she do?
-Leo says you can power wash the Chromebook to get it back to factory default settings.
-And you can do it before logging in.
-Here's how - https://support.google.com/chromebook/answer/183084?hl=en
+Leo says she can "Powerwash" the Chromebook to get it back to factory default settings.
+She can do it before logging in.
+She can find out how to do this at support.google.com (here).

 Christian is installing new computers at his accounting company.
 He's going to be transferring the data from one computer to another and wants to know if Google Drive will work.
 Leo says absolutely not.
 There are serious privacy issues handling a client's financial information and personal details.
 Carbonite is a better option that is encrypted.
 He'll want to be sure that the data is not only encrypted at the destination but also in transit and that the keys are well controlled, ideally only by him.